VLucet/vlucet.github.io/content/about.md

 ### Software

-I have developped and/or contributed the following R 📦:
+I have developped and/or contributed to the following R 📦:

 <span style="display:inline-block; width: 1000px;"></span>